This is the privacy notice of

 Payment information is never taken by us or transferred to us either through our website or otherwise.
 Our employees and contractors never have access to it.

-At the point of payment, you are transferred to a secure page on the website of teachable.com or some other reputable payment service provider.
+At the point of payment, you are transferred to a secure page of a reputable payment service provider, Stripe or Paypal.
 That page may be branded to look like a page on our website, but it is not controlled by us.

 - Information about your direct debit

 When you agree to set up a direct debit arrangement, the information you give to us is passed to our own bank for processing according to our instructions.
 We do not keep a copy.